bencheeorg/benchee/README.md

 ## Known Issues

-There is a known issue affecting elixir version from 1.14.0 to 1.16.0-rc.0: An optimization had been disabled affecting the performance of top level functions best show-cases by the following benchmark where we'd expect ~equal results:
+There is a known issue affecting elixir version from 1.14.0 to 1.16.0-rc.0: An optimization had been disabled affecting the performance of top level functions.
+The issue was fixed by re-enabling the optimization in [1.16.0-rc.1](https://github.com/elixir-lang/elixir/blob/v1.16/CHANGELOG.md#v1160-rc1-2023-12-12).
+The issue is best show-cased by the following benchmark where we'd expect ~equal results:

 ```elixir
 list = Enum.to_list(1..10_000)